Modern New Build Garden in North Nottinghamshire

 Fast forward to 2017.
-If our clients wanted grass, they were told, they’d have to pay extra for it.
-No doubt it’s all in the pursuit of “shareholder value”.
+If our clients’ new build home required grass, they were told, they’d have to pay extra for it.

 Fortunately, as they’d earmarked the space for a garden designed by us, they didn’t bother with turf (and looking at the soil the developer left behind, it’s just as well).